McShelby/hugo-theme-relearn/exampleSite/content/_index.en.md

 ## Motivation

-The theme is a fork of the great [Learn theme](https://github.com/matcornic/hugo-theme-learn) with the aim of fixing long outstanding bugs and adapting to latest Hugo features.
+The Relearn theme is a fork of the great [Learn theme](https://github.com/matcornic/hugo-theme-learn) with the aim of fixing long outstanding bugs and adapting to latest Hugo features.
 As far as possible this theme tries to be a drop-in replacement for the Learn theme.

 ## Features